Karl1b/polyCurve_fit/README.md

 polyCurve_fit(filename="data.csv", Parameters=4, lower=-5, upper=5)
 ```

-The above script runs PolyCurve_fit with varying polynomial sizes and exponent range, adjusting as per your needs.
+This script runs PolyCurve_fit with different polynomial sizes and exponent ranges, which can be adjusted to meet your requirements.

-Have fun and may it work well for your needs.
+We hope you find this tool beneficial for your data analysis needs.

+## Real-World Data

+We have been granted permission by KSB to use real pump data for this project.
+You can find the curve data for 'h' from the etanorm 065-040-250 in `etanorm_h.csv`.
+The data includes rpm in 1/min, diameter in mm, flow in m3/h, and the resultant head in m.
+Please note that this data was manually transcribed from openly available charts on ksb.com and may contain errors.